Learning Agile Quadrotor Flight in the Real World: Introduction

 However, learning directly in the real world introduces dual challenges of safety and data scarcity. {First, agile quadrotors operate near the limits of stability, where even minor deviations in state or control can trigger catastrophic failure.
 Second, learning in the physical world demands high sample efficiency because data collection is costly and constrained by limited battery life, permitting only a few interactions.
 Consequently, a safe, adaptive, and efficient approach is required.}

 Existing work has made significant progress toward learning real-world agile quadrotor control.
 Sim-to-real approaches~\cite{aljalbout2025reality} based on extensive domain randomization~\cite{tobin2017domain} expose policies to diverse dynamics and disturbances during training, enabling them to tolerate moderate modeling errors.
 While effective in controlled settings, their performance can degrade significantly when real-world conditions deviate from the randomized training distribution.
 To further reduce the sim-to-real gap, Real2Sim2Real pipelines refine the simulation model using real-world data and retrain the policy offline before deployment~\cite{lee2020learning, bauersfeld2021neurobem, pmlr-v305-sobanbabu25a}.
-Although effective, these methods require substantial data collection and repeated retraining cycles, which limit their practicality when system dynamics evolve, or rapid adaptation is required. {Recent advancements have begun to leverage differentiable simulation for rapid real-world adaptation of quadrotor control policies, notably in~\cite{pan2026learning}.
-However, while this method facilitates rapid refinement during deployment, it prioritizes disturbance rejection over exploiting platform limits.
-Consequently, the resulting performance remains conservative (i.e., 1-2 m/s), rendering the policy very challenging for agile and high-performance behaviors.}
+Although effective, these methods require substantial data collection and repeated retraining cycles, which limit their practicality when system dynamics evolve or rapid adaptation is required. {Recent advancements have begun to leverage differentiable simulation for rapid real-world adaptation of quadrotor control policies, notably in~\cite{pan2026learning}.
+However, while this method facilitates rapid refinement during deployment, it prioritizes disturbance rejection over pushing the platform toward its agility envelope.
+Consequently, the resulting performance remains conservative, typically around \SIrange{1}{2}{\meter\per\second}, making the policy unsuitable for agile, high-performance behaviors.}